 The regional office of the Georgia Vocational Rehabilitation Agency is located in the local area's comprehensive one-stop facility located in Athens Ga.
 This facility meets all of the physical accessibility requirements of Section 188.
-Additionally, the local area is one of two pilots in the USDOL Disability Employment Initiative Grant.
-Participation in this grant enhances the local area's access to persons with disabilities as well as strengthens the already existing relationship between the local area staff and vocational rehabilitation staff.
+The local area converted its USDOL Disability Employment Initiative Grant to a partner in the American Disability Employment Network.
+Participation in this initiative enhances the local area's access to persons with disabilities as well as strengthens the already existing relationship between the local area staff and vocational rehabilitation staff.
 The local area has completed the Section 188 self-assessment tool to identify and address any items which would present a barrier to persons with disabilities.

-- d.
-Provide a comprehensive description of the roles and resource contributions of the one-stop partners. - Georgia Department of Labor Athens Career Center is the host physical location of the one stop.
+d.
+Provide a comprehensive description of the roles and resource contributions of the one-stop partners.

+- Georgia Department of Labor Athens Career Center is the host physical location of the region's comprehensive one stop.
 They provide access to all the Wagner Peyser funded services both job seeker and employer, all UI services, labor market information, TOPPSTEP (ex-offender services) and veterans services.
 They have approximately 15 staff located in the facility.
 As persons enter the one-stop facility Wagner Peyser staff refer customers to WIOA funded training services if such referral is deemed appropriate. - Georgia Vocational Rehabilitation Agency- The one stop center is the physical location of the 15 vocational rehabilitation staff assigned to the Northeast Georgia service area.
-These staff provide access to all services available to persons with disabilities who are seeking employment. - Job Corps Recruitment staff are located at the one-stop full-time. - WIOA Title I-Adult and Dislocated Worker Services- Staff are at the comprehensive one-stop on a scheduled basis.
-There are 2-4 staff there on a rotating basis utilizing space designated for them. - CSBG, ACTION, Inc. is not physically located at the one-stop.
-Access is available through electronic and telephonic means.

-- Title V Senior Adult is linked in two ways.
+These staff provide access to all services available to persons with disabilities who are seeking employment. - Job Corps Recruitment staff are at the One-Stop center on a scheduled basis. - WIOA Title I-Adult and Dislocated Worker Services- Staff are at the comprehensive one-stop on a scheduled basis.
+There are 2 staff there on a rotating basis utilizing space designated for them. - CSBG, ACTION, Inc. is physically located at the one-stop on a part-time basis.
+Access is available through electronic and telephonic means the rest of the time. - Title V Senior Adult is linked in two ways.
 There is an Experience Works staff person housed at the one-stop who provides information to senior adults on services available.
 The local area also has an MOU with the Title V provider for the region Athens Community Council on Aging which provides for sharing of information and cross referral. - HUD Employment and Training Program Provider-Athens Housing Authority.
-Access to services provided through the Athens Housing Authority are provided through electronic and telephonic means.
-The Director of Housing Authority's Resident Services is an ex-officio member of the Workforce Development Board and a member of the WDB's Youth Committee. - Athens Technical College-Access to information on all training programs is provided via telephonic and electronic means.
+Access to services provided through the Athens Housing Authority are provided through electronic and telephonic means however they do not receive education and training funds and are not a required partner.
+The Director of Housing Authority's Resident Services is an exofficio member of the Workforce Development Board and a member of the WDB's Youth Committee. - Athens Technical College-Access to information on all training programs is provided via telephonic and electronic means.
 This involves all aspects of programming at the technical college, credit, non-credit and GED. - e.
 Identify the current One-Stop Operator in the local area(s) and describe how the region/local area is preparing for the competitive process for operator selection.
 Describe how market research, requests for information and conducting a cost and price analysis are being conducted as part of that preparation.